Fitter Feet For Life

 Just explain the problems you are experiencing and they will either book the correct appointment for you, or have a podiatrist phone you to clarify the treatments we can offer you.

-If you are unsure of how to proceed, our reception staff can also book you a ‘free foot check’ appointment to establish the source of your problem and then arrange the correct course of treatment.
+If you are unsure of how to proceed,you can book you a ‘Free Foot Check’ appointment to establish the source of your problem and then arrange the correct course of treatment.
+You can also BOOK ONLINE.

 The Fitter Feet For Life Experience